alekswebnet/vue-quilly/README.md

 ## Features

-- Builded on top of [Quill v2](https://github.com/quilljs/quill)
+- Builded on top of [Quill v2](https://github.com/quilljs/quill) and Vue 3
 - Uses `quill/core` to prevent importing all Quill modules
 - Works with both HTML and Quill Delta format
-- Uses `getSemanticHTML` function from Quill API for convertaion Delta into a clean HTML output
 - Typescript support

 ## Setup